 After a pretty crazy last couple of weeks in the new-media-and-journalism world, we were probably due for a relatively slow one.
 There wasn't a ton of breaking news about the news this week, but we still got plenty of good ideas to chew on.
 Let's take a look at a few of them.
-(An explanation of what I'm doing is here.)
+(An explanation of what I'm doing is here

 of journalism's move from a "trustee" model (in which a news org appoints itself a trustee of the public's interests and controls what information is disseminated to that public) to a "direct" model (in which a public produces and shares its own news).
 News, Brown says, is "so important that leaving it to a group of people in an office downtown is and has always been irresponsible."

 , from whom he's probably absorbed a good bit at NYU.
 As a big-picture framework for where we've been and we're headed in news, Brown is right on point: The action and authority of journalism are being transferred from the self-appointed "trustees" of news to the people, and that's the fundamental shift that's driving all of the changes in the news business that we've been talking about.

 to Brown's essay examining accountability journalism, and I'd echo much of what he has to say — particularly his observation that Brown is probably conflating news production and news dissemination.
 As Fry argues, the public may now be creating its own "bundle" of news rather than relying on news orgs to do it for them, but that doesn't mean those news orgs can't play a significant role in producing that news.